rafaelromao/keyboards/readme.md

 The reference implementation is done in QMK, so it has all features supported.

-The qmk version recommended for this keymal is 0.18.1.
+The qmk version recommended for this keymap is 0.18.1.

 - [kprepublic/bm40hsrgb](src/qmk/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md)
 - [xiudi/xd75](src/qmk/keyboards/xiudi/xd75/keymaps/rafaelromao/readme.md)